ekuiter/variED/README.md

 yarn`.

-- `./gradlew build` for building a WAR file that can be deployed on Java servlet containers, the `variED.sh` script runs the WAR file in apache Tomcat
+- `./gradlew build` for building a WAR file that can be deployed on Java servlet containers, the `variED.sh` script runs the WAR file in Apache Tomcat
 - `./gradlew client:build` and `./gradlew server:build` to build only the client or server
 - `yarn start` from the `client` directory to run the client on `http://localhost:3000`
 - `./gradlew server:run` to run the server on `http://localhost:8080`
+- simple deployment to Heroku using the button above or with `heroku create && git push heroku master`

 ### IDE setup